-Functional medicine is a model of medical diagnosis and management that is an all-inclusive science based model.
-It has been described as patient-centered rather than disease centered.
+Functional medicine is a model of medical diagnosis and management that is an all-inclusive science-based model.
+It has been described as patient-centered rather than disease-centered.
 That is because functional medicine tries to understand the patient rather than put a label on a set of symptoms.
-At its core, functional medicine tries to understand physiologic systems that are out of balance, determine the cause(s) of the imbalance, correct those imbalances by addressing the cause(s), and allow the healing power of the body to take over.
+At its core, functional medicine tries to understand physiologic systems that are out of balance, determine the cause(s) of the imbalance, correct those imbalances by addressing the cause(s), and allowing the healing power of the body to take over.

-In patient centered care, the doctor: Explores the patient’s main reason for the visit, concerns, and need for information; Seeks an integrated understanding of the patient’s world - that is, the whole person, emotional needs, and life issues; Finds common ground on what the problem is and mutually agrees on management; Enhances prevention and health promotion; Enhances the continuing relationship between the patient and the doctor.
+In patient-centered care, the doctor: Explores the patient’s main reason for the visit, concerns, and need for information; Seeks an integrated understanding of the patient’s world - that is, the whole person, emotional needs, and life issues; Finds common ground on what the problem is and mutually agrees on management; Enhances prevention and health promotion; Enhances the continuing relationship between the patient and the doctor.
 For these reasons, a typical functional medicine visit takes much longer than a conventional office visit.
 Every aspect of the patient’s health history is explored and used in identifying and addressing their health issues.
-"The individual, not the disease, is the target of treatment" in patient centered care.
-Rather than a top-down approach, patient centered care is based on a therapeutic partnership between doctor and patient.
-It involves explanation of findings, and shared decision making regarding treatments and recommendations.
+"The individual, not the disease, is the target of treatment" in patient-centered care.
+Rather than a top-down approach, patient-centered care is based on a therapeutic partnership between doctor and patient.
+It involves an explanation of findings and shared decision-making regarding treatments and recommendations.
 A typical functional medicine patient is therefore well informed about their health condition.

-Internal factors such as genetic predisposition determine risk, but that risk may never materialize as disease unless environmental inputs such as diet, exercise, smoking and other exposures interact with an individual’s genes or interfere with biochemical and physiologic processes to create disease.
+Internal factors such as genetic predisposition determine risk, but that risk may never materialize as a disease unless environmental inputs such as diet, exercise, smoking, and other exposures interact with an individual’s genes or interfere with biochemical and physiologic processes to create disease.

-Imbalances in one functional system affects, and creates imbalances in other functional systems.
-An understanding of the connections between different functional systems allows for treatment approaches that address the whole body.
+Imbalances in one functional system affect and create imbalances in other functional systems.
+An understanding of the connections between different functional systems allow for treatment approaches that address the whole body.